9 Unmissable Things to do in Unawatuna, Sri Lanka 9 Unmissable Things to do in Unawatuna, Sri Lanka

 1. Unawatuna Beach

-Popular with both the tourists and the locals, the main beach in Unawatuna is a must-see.
-This vast stretch of soft sand is dotted with sunbeds to rent and aligns with stunning water perfect for swimming.
+Popular with both the tourists and the locals, the main beach in Unawatuna is busier than most.
+But we always found a spot!
+We rented a sunbed and chilled out on the long stretch of soft sand for the day.

-The beach lies directly alongside the center of town, where you’ll find plenty of restaurants and bars, like our favorite Lemongrass Cafe.
-There’s such an incredible beach vibe in Unawatuna, even after sunset!
+• Great location!
+The beach lies directly alongside the center of town, where we found plenty of restaurants and bars (our favorite was Lemongrass Cafe).

 things to do unawatuna sri lanka beach